Los Viagras: Origins and activities

 The gang began operating as a self-defense force (grupos de autodefensa comunitaria) in 2014.
 Former Michoacán security commissioner Alfredo Castillo Cervantes then asked them to assist in the efforts to capture the leader of the Los Caballeros Templarios cartel, Servando Gómez Martínez ("El Tuta"), who was then arrested in Morelia in February 2015.

 The name of "Los Viagras" comes from a joke between them, due to the excessive use of hair gel by one of the younger brothers with a spiky hairstyle.
 When announcing the first attempt to disarm and dissolve the self-defense groups in December 2014, "Los Viagras", they took over the municipal presidency of Apatzingán and were violently evicted by the federal police on 6 January 2015, with a balance of 10 civilians dead and 21 wounded.

 Los Viagras expanded into the drug trade, first by becoming involved in the production and transportation of methamphetamine, which brought them into a turf dispute with the Jalisco New Generation Cartel, particular the Tierra Caliente region of Michoacán.

+One of the gangs' most infamously reported homicidal acts stems from a viral video from 2018, in which they have two victims tied up, a father and son, in the outdoors.
+Both are beaten with a wooden stick, before decapitating the father.
+They then hold the father's severed head and proceed to reveal their gang name, Los Viagras.
+They then proceeded to stab and slash at the son while he is alive, ripping his heart out and then pinning it to his chest.
+The video then shows the aftermath of the two dead victims.